alejandro0619/programming-challenges/exercises/good-vs-evil-rs/src/readme.md

 Orcs, Men, Wargs, Goblins, Uruk Hai, Trolls, Wizards.
 All values are non-negative integers.
 The resulting sum of the worth for each side will not exceed the limit of a 32-bit integer.

 Output:

-Return "Battle Result: Good triumphs over Evil" if good wins, "Battle Result: Evil eradicates all trace of Good" if evil wins, or "Battle Result: No victor on this battle field" if it ends in a tie.
+Return "Battle Result: Good triumphs over Evil" if good wins

+"Battle Result: Evil eradicates all trace of Good" if evil wins,

+or "Battle Result: No victor on this battle field" if it ends in a tie.